solidusio/solidus_stripe/README.md

 Using Stripe Payment Intents API
 --------------------------------

+⚠️ The current implementation for the Payment Intents API in the gem creates double charges.
+This happens only when the customer adds a new credit card.
+So, in order to make the issue manageable, the first charge (that is not recorded in Solidus but visible on Stripe dashboard) is made for the symbolic amount of $1.00 and labeled `Card pre-authorization for order ORDER_NUMBER`.
+This charge is not captured and is not meant to be captured.
+Solidus standard flow creates the second charge, to which corresponds a `Spree::Payment` record that can be managed as usual in the admin area.

 If you want to use the new SCA-ready Stripe Payment Intents API you need to change the `v3_intents` preference from the code above to true.